Kyle Isbel Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 28th in the league with a collective 7.9 strikeouts per nine innings.

-- The Guardians' 3.84 team ERA ranks sixth across all MLB pitching staffs.
+- The Guardians' 3.79 team ERA ranks fifth across all MLB pitching staffs.

 - Guardians pitchers combine to surrender 89 home runs (one per game), the fourth-fewest in the league.

-- Civale (2-2 with a 2.96 ERA and 35 strikeouts in 45 2/3 innings pitched) makes the start for the Guardians, his ninth of the season.
+- Williams (0-1 with a 3.79 ERA and 12 strikeouts in 19 2/3 innings pitched) gets the start for the Guardians, his fourth of the season.

-- His most recent time out came on Sunday against the Chicago Cubs, when the righty went six innings, surrendering one earned run while giving up three hits.
+- His most recent appearance was on Monday against the Atlanta Braves, when the righty tossed 6 1/3 innings, surrendering four earned runs while giving up seven hits.

-- In eight games this season, the 28-year-old has amassed an ERA of 2.96, with 6.9 strikeouts per nine innings.
-Opponents are hitting .224 against him.
+- The 23-year-old has an ERA of 3.79, with 5.7 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .185 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.